HealthSamurai/ci3/ci3/README.md

 #### Getting all the secrets

-There is a folder called `configs`, which contains templates of secret and config files, empty (`PUT-YOUR-VALUE`) fields should be filled according to information inside file.
+There is a folder called [configs](./configs), which contains templates of secret and config files, empty (`PUT-YOUR-VALUE`) fields should be filled according to information inside file.